I’m irritated. Upset. Annoyed. Pissed off.

 Let’s start with this: April… that in-between season known as Spwinter.
 This last weekend, we had an ice-storm.
 It was freezing-ASS cold.
 And slippery.
 God, I hate this time of year.
 That lovely first snow is 6-months in the rear-view mirror and the thought of anything-white falling from the sky is no longer pretty AT ALL.

-As you know, I’ve been going to Curves.
+As you know, I’ve been going to the gym.
 I should link that but I don’t feel like it.
 I’m in *that* kind of mood.
 So, sue me.

 I was excited, motivated… dare I say “pumped”?
 The first three weeks were wonderful.
 It was like going to a spa.
 My location uses essential oils in a diffuser and they keep the place super clean… it smells more like heaven than a gym.
 Also, I’d found a sweet spot (3:30pm) that afforded me time and space to get my footing, so to speak.
 Not a lot of people around – just the coach and me.

 Then we pushed a bit harder at the machines and tried some things we hadn’t tried before.
 Then I got sick, so missed a couple of sessions.
 I went last Friday and by the time I got home, I couldn’t walk on one ankle.
 By Saturday, the arch of the other foot was swollen and burning.
 This morning, I hobbled out of bed and called the doctor.
 I have an appointment later this week but was told not to exercise until I can get to the appointment.
 So discouraging.
 SO!!!